Manny Díaz Jr.

-Manny Díaz Jr. (born March 2, 1973) is an American politician who is currently serving as the 28th Education Commissioner of Florida.
-Díaz was a member of the Florida Senate from 2018 to 2022, representing the 36th district, which encompasses the Hialeah area in northwest Miami-Dade County.
+Manny Díaz Jr. (born March 2, 1973) is an American politician who is currently serving as the president of the University of West Florida.
+Díaz served as the 28th education commissioner of Florida from 2022-2025.
+A Republican, Díaz was a member of the Florida Senate from 2018 to 2022, representing the 36th district, which encompasses the Hialeah area in northwest Miami-Dade County.
 He also served three terms in the Florida House of Representatives from 2012 to 2018, which encompassed parts of Hialeah and Northwest Miami-Dade County, Florida.

 Background

 Díaz was born in Hialeah, graduated from Miami Springs High School, and attended St. Thomas University, where he graduated with a degree in human resources in 1994.
 He then attended Nova Southeastern University, graduating with a Master's degree in educational leadership in 1998.
-In 2006 Diaz completed the Harvard University Graduate School of Education Principal’s Summer Institute as part of the Superintendent’s Urban Principal Initiative.
+In 2006 Díaz completed the Harvard University Graduate School of Education Principal's Summer Institute as part of the Superintendent's Urban Principal Initiative.

 Education career

-Teaching

 Díaz first worked as a teacher and baseball coach at Miami Springs High School.
 From 1995 to 1999, he taught social studies at Hialeah-Miami Lakes High School, where he spent eight years as an assistant principal.
 In 2013, he was assistant principal at George T. Baker Aviation School, a public vocational school near Miami International Airport.

-Díaz denied allegations of discussions about drug use and inappropriate comments to a female student during his teaching career in the 1990’s.
-Diaz attributed the allegations to political attacks by a democratic marketing consultant.

-In 2012, Díaz filed for bankruptcy, citing $1.3 million in debts.

-Academica

 From 2013 to 2022, Díaz worked for Doral College, a private college affiliated with the for-profit Academica charter school operator founded by Fernando Zulueta.
 For most of this time, he was its chief operating officer.
-Doral College was unable to receive accreditation by Southern Association of Colleges and Schools; eventually it received accreditation from a minor accreditor.